 Then you could catch an early dinner in any of the great Midtown local restaurants (which contrary to downtown, there are endless local offerings here).
 Favorites are Boundry, Sunset Grill, Cabana, Jackson’s, and Bosco’s.
 After dinner, enjoy the local music scene with less tourists.
 On Division, there is Red Door, Losers, Blue Bar and Rebar.
 21st has even more selections.
 All are within walking distance to each other and still a $5 cab ride back from downtown.

-Head south 15 miles to Franklin for the day.
+Head south 20 miles to Franklin for the day.
 It has great civil war history and is so quaint and pristine.
-It’s listed in the “1000 places to visit before you die” handbook.
-It’s situated in Williamson County which always ranks in the top ten most affluent counties in the U.S. Soak up all the civil war history in downtown Franklin and meander through all the specialty stores on Main Street.
+It’s listed in the “1000 places to visit before you die” handbook and is in the top 10 of great places to live in the U.S. It’s situated in Williamson County.
+Soak up all the civil war history in downtown Franklin and meander through all the specialty stores on Main Street.
 Disappointingly, there is very little live music in Franklin, even though that’s where most of the country music stars live.
 However, you can venture to Kimbro’s Pickin’ Parlor (closed Sunday and Monday) or the Bungernut Pig on Columbia Ave.
 Head to the Factory for more unique shops, and have lunch at Saffire.
 Their blueberry martini is so delicious.
 If you want to round out your Williamson County experience, head to Kix Brooks’ winery, Arrington Vineyards for a free wine tasting.
 Before you go, stop by Merridee’s Breadbasket in downtown Franklin and pick up some box lunches.
 Arrington Vineyards has Music in the Vines, on the weekends.
 The rolling hills in the background are amazing.